aliabdoli/WeatherFinder/README.md

 # WeatherFinder
+Important:

+	Because I could not find weather of any city from soap web service, I think if you find one it returns error.

 Testing:
 	* Although I have hands-on experience on Jasmine (to test AngularJs code) I have not used it (time limit)
 	* Unit test is done only for a few classes which I think the rest of classes can be done in the same way